Mohsen-Bazmi/Vlerx.Pagination/README.md

     public bool HasPrevious { get; }
 }
 ```
-The `IPageFactory` can be easily injected by any IOC:
+The `PageFactory` can be easily injected by any IOC:
 ```cs
 services.AddSingleton<IPageFactory, PageFactory>();
 ```